BPJandree/AutoGLM/README.md

 This is an R package for automated GLM modelling suitable for large datasets.
 The package resulted from the needs for automated procedures for the statistical calibration of the [LUISA model framework](https://ec.europa.eu/jrc/en/luisa) that is widely adopted by the European Commision for ex-ante evaluation of policies.
 Feel free to use it in your own work and contact me with questions.

 # Current Version
-Current version is 1.0.1.
-Reinstall if you're still on v.1.0.0.
+Current version is v.1.0.1b.
+Reinstall if you're still on v.1.0.0 by executing:

+	library(devtools)
+	install_github("BPJandree/AutoGLM")

+v.1.0.1b contains a quick fix in the write weightsfile function used for geoDMS users.
+Fix is untested but updating to 1.0.1b will not have any effect on other routines,

-# Release Note for v1.0.1.
+# Release Note for v.1.0.1.

 Release contains several crucial updates:
 - Solved an issue with op.t in autoGLM().